picsoritdidnthappen/poidh-v3/docs-site/docs/features/claim-nfts.md

 ## collecting the outcomes you created

-One of the most unique aspects of poidh is that bounty creators don't simply pay for work.
+Every accepted bounty permanently transfers both the payment and the proof in a single transaction.
+The claimant receives the reward, while the bounty creator receives the poidh NFT representing the completed work.
+All other claims are, effectively, burned, as there is no other way to retrieve an NFT from the contract other than selecting it as a bounty winner.

-They collect the proof that the work happened.
+Bounty creators collect the proof that they made something happen in the world.

 When you create a bounty, you're building a collection of outcomes you've helped bring into existence.